trozware/troznet/_posts/2017-06-18-json-parsing-in-swift-4.md

 ```

 Ignoring the complexities of converting latitude and longitude to Doubles, I get vastly simpler code.
 I declare all the structs as conforming to the `Codable` protocol and then I can remove all the init methods and just let `JSONDecoder` do its magic.
 I just have to tell it what data type to expect - in this case an Array of Users.
 I don't have to worry about the initial conversion of the JSON data  to a Dictionary or looping through the elements using flatMap.

+*In the playground, I used a do...catch structure to check the result of the decode function, but I have used try? here to keep the code short.*

 #### Changing data types: